 In July 2021, Marianne Renoz re-joined Incize as a full-time International Business Developer.

 Khaled Aouadi received his Master’s degree in semiconductor components in 2003 From ENSERG-INPG, Grenoble, France and he graduated with MSc in Sciences and Materials Engineering in 2005 from University Joseph Fourier in Grenoble, FRANCE.
 From April 2004 to September 2004 he was intern at STMicrolectronics in Crolles, France.
 He worked at R&D Process Metal Team: Develop and Test Process for a New Low-resistivity Tungsten Film for Contact Metallization.

-In December 2019, he joined Incize as RF Engineer.
+In December 2019, he joined Incize as an RF Engineer.

 Yifei Yang received her first Master degree in Teaching Chinese to Speakers of Other Languages at Yunnan University in China in 2015.
-From 2015 to 2017, she worked in a cosmetics company as general manger’s assistant in Kunming, China.
-In 2017, she went to France to pursue her second Master degree, majored in European Integration and Global Studies at Centre International de Formation Européenne (CIFE) in Nice.
-After her graduation, she worked at a start-up education company as a Marketing Manager in Changzhou, China, for a year.
+From 2015 to 2017, she worked in a cosmetics company as the general manager’s assistant in Kunming, China.
+In 2017, she went to France to pursue her second Master degree, majoring in European Integration and Global Studies at Centre International de Formation Européenne (CIFE) in Nice.
+After graduating, she worked at a start-up education company as a Marketing Manager in Changzhou, China, for a year.
 In January 2020, Yifei went to Paris to improve her knowledge of French at Alliance Française.